Humanities research often spans the JMU majors English, History, Modern Foreign Languages and Philosophy and Religion.

 English

-Students gain hands-on experience through undergraduate research assistantships, internships, conferences, archival projects, publishing in literary and critical journals, creative writing events and readings and collaboration with faculty mentors.
-The Keezell Review features undergraduate and graduate student work.
-Explore research opportunities
+Students gain hands-on experience through internships, conferences, archival projects, publishing in literary and critical journals, creative writing events and readings and collaborations with faculty mentors.
+Undergraduate students who have conducted exemplary writing and research are strongly encouraged to share this work with a wider audience by taking advantage of the many publication opportunities available at JMU.

 History